-Not everyone can get onboard with exercising indoors, even if it is in your own home.
-If you prefer the space and pace of the great outdoors as the setting for your workouts, the ElliptiGo is the way to go.
+Not everyone can get on board with exercising indoors, even if it is in your own home.
+If you prefer the space and pace of the great outdoors for your workouts, the ElliptiGo is the way to go.
 There are several models, but the 8C tends to offer enough of an adjustable gear range for most users while saving quite a bit of money off the higher-end 11C model.
 You can also attach it to an indoor trainer for the winter months or days when you only have a few minutes to bang out a quick workout.
 It is a rather large “bike,” so transporting it on a car can be difficult, but certainly doable.
 It comes nearly fully assembled, so you can start enjoying it right away.
 One downside is that the weight capacity is only 250 pounds, which makes it unsuitable for larger guys.

-Pros: Unlike regular running, striding on an elliptical, whether a slower pedaling pace or more vigorous run-like cadence, is low-impact, which is easier on your bones and joints.
+Pros: Unlike regular running, striding on an elliptical, whether a slower pedaling pace or more vigorous run-like cadence, is low impact, which is easier on your bones and joints.
 This makes elliptical trainers an attractive exercise modality for anyone looking to reduce loads and forces on their body, such as those with musculoskeletal injuries or who are carrying extra weight and achy joints.
 Not to mention, aside from just the most basic, bare-bones models, elliptical trainers offer resistance levels and sometimes incline capabilities, allowing you to potentially build and strengthen your muscles while getting your heart rate up.
 Combined with the fact that running on an elliptical is a full-body workout, this makes a hard sweat session on the elliptical efficient work and a great way to torch a significant number of calories without having to spend so long on it that Netflix autoplay checks in to see if you are still watching.

-Cons: Low-impact is a pro but also a con because of its limitations.
-While you are able to burn calories with a low impact workout it is less effective in building bone density and it’s recommended to use weights.
+Cons: Low impact is a pro but also a con because of its limitations.
+While you are able to burn calories with a low-impact workout, it is less effective in building bone density and it’s recommended to use weights.